joncoop/js-cart/INSTRUCTIONS.md

     <a id="checkout_link" href="checkout.html">Checkout</a>
     ```

-3. Modify `cart.css` as you see fit.
-Most cells have unique class names which should give plenty of options regarding styling the cart table.

 ## Cart Link Widget

 Instead of the options above, you can also include a widget which displays a cart icon, a link to the cart, the the number of items in the cart, and a dynamic link to the cart or checkout page.
 Copy the html code below to the pages for which you would like to display the widget.
 Links created will reflect those configured in 'site settings'.
-CSS for the widget can be found in cart.css.

 #### Screenshot: